emersonp/mechagm/content/post/sdt-cloning.md

 <!--more-->
 > _This post was written based on Lancer Pre-release 1.8.5, and may be out of date once Lancer is released._
->
-> **Despite being published, this post is a draft solicited to the Lancer Discord community for feedback.**

 ### Cloning